The multiresolution analysis of flow graphs: Coarsening flow graphs

-For $G, H \in \text{Ob}({\bf Flow})$ with $H \subset G$ (the meaning of this should be evident), define the absorption of $H$ to be the result of absorbing the interior of $H$ into its source (considered as a vertex in $G$).
+For $G, H \in {\bf Flow}$ with $H \subset G$, define the absorption of $H$ to be the result of absorbing the interior of $H$ into its source (considered as a vertex in $G$).
 This amounts to replacing $H$ with a single edge between its source and target.
 Finally, define the \emph{coarsening} $\circledcirc G$ of $G$ to be the result of absorbing all of the sub-flow graphs corresponding to leaves of the program structure tree of $G$.
 The fact that $\circledcirc G$ is well-defined follows from \cite{JohnsonPearsonPingali} (cf. the ``prime subprogram parse'' of \cite{TarjanValdes}) along with the preceding considerations.
-In particular, we have the following
+In particular, the definitions of absorption and coarsening yield the following technical lemma.